-In January 2015 an invitations to tender was issued.
-Bids were invited from alliances of providers who could demonstrate that they had an innovative model for generic prevention services.
-Bidding alliances had to show how they would meet the outcomes set by the council.
+In January 2015 an invitation to tender was issued.
+Bids were invited from groups of providers who could demonstrate that they had an innovative model for generic prevention services.
+Bidding groups had to show how they would meet the outcomes set by the council.

-Selection took place in April 2015 and the preferred bidding alliance announced in May.
-The alliance is now constituted of the providers and commissioner members.
-After rapid transition and mobilisation, it is now in the early live phase.
+Selection took place in April 2015 and the preferred bidding alliance announced in May that year.
+The alliance was then commenced with both providers and commissioner as members.
+After rapid transition and mobilisation, it went live.

-LH Alliances is funded through a Social Action Fund grant run by Nesta on behalf of the Cabinet Office.
-Stockport Council were successful in their application to build social action in their commissioning activity in this alliance development and also more widely across the commissioning exercise.
+LH Alliances was funded through a Social Action Fund grant run by Nesta on behalf of the Cabinet Office.
+Stockport Council were successful in their application to build social action in their commissioning activity in this alliance development and also more widely across commissioning.

-We are delighted to be working with Stockport Council again.
-Our role has been to advise on and facilitate the alliance development including contract and procurement strategy, selection process and creation of the alliance governance and new teams.
+We were delighted to be working with Stockport Council again.
+Our role was to advise on and facilitate the alliance development including contract and procurement strategy, selection process and creation of the alliance governance and new teams.

 The first task was to consider how the previous multiple contracts and grants were to be ‘repackaged’.
 This was considered in a strategy session that covered the dependencies with other programmes and activities.
 With the new ‘packages’ agreed, the options for moving to these were considered.
 These included no change, minimal change through other options to ‘big bang’